Lesser Poland: World War II

 Anti-Nazi resistance was particularly strong in Lesser Poland, and it was in the extreme northwestern corner of the province (around Opoczno), that armed struggle against the occupiers began in late 1939 and early 1940 (see Henryk Dobrzański).
 Structures of the Home Army were well-developed in the region.
 Lesser Poland's independent areas of the Home Army were located in Kraków, Kielce-Radom, and Lublin.
 During Operation Tempest in mid-1944, several Lesser Poland's towns were liberated, also uprising in Kraków was prepared, but never realized.
 Apart from the Home Army, other resistance groups were strong in the province, such as pro-Communist Armia Ludowa, peasant's Bataliony Chłopskie, and right-wing National Armed Forces, with its Holy Cross Mountains Brigade.

 In all major Lesser Poland's cities, Jewish ghettos were opened, with the biggest ones in Kraków, and Lublin.
 At first the Nazis were planning to create a so-called "reservation" for European Jews, located around Lesser Poland's town of Nisko (see Nisko Plan), but they changed the plan, and decided to murder all Jews.
 Condemned to death, Jews in Lesser Poland took to fighting (see Częstochowa Ghetto Uprising), but their efforts failed.
 As a result of The Holocaust in Poland, once thriving and numerous Jewish population of Lesser Poland was decimated.

+Germany operated several prisoner-of-war camps, including Stalag 301, Stalag 307, Stalag 359, Stalag 367, Stalag 369, Stalag 380, Stalag XII-C, Oflag 77, and multiple forced labour subcamps of Stalag VIII-B/344, for Polish, French, Belgian, Italian, Soviet, Dutch, Senegalese and other Allied POWs in the region.

-In the summer of 1944, after Lvov–Sandomierz Offensive, Red Army pushed the Wehrmacht from eastern Lesser Poland.
+In the summer of 1944, after Lvov–Sandomierz Offensive, Red Army pushed the Wehrmacht from Eastern Lesser Poland.
 The city of Lublin was captured by the Soviets on 22 July 1944, Stalowa Wola – on 1 August, and Sandomierz, on the left bank of the Vistula – on 18 August.
 The front line stabilized along the Vistula for about six months (with some bridgeheads on the western bank on the Vistula – see Battle of Studzianki), and in early 1945, Soviet Vistula–Oder Offensive began, which pushed Germans to the gates of Berlin.
 The Soviets entered Kielce on 15 January, Częstochowa – on 17 January, and Kraków on 19 January.
 On 27 January, the Red Army entered Sosnowiec.
 In took the Soviets much longer to clear the areas in the mountains – they did not enter Żywiec until 5 April 1945.